 The West Coast Air Quality Working group meets on a quarterly basis with all role-players to discuss air quality matters and complaints.
-Air quality monitoring station will be placed during June 2017 in Velddrif which enable us to do air quality monitoring as defined in the Air Quality Management Plan.
-The project is funded by the West Coast District Municipality and the Department of Environmental Affairs and Development Planning.
 The Manager: Community Services represents Bergrivier Municipality at these meetings.

 Air quality monitoring

 Monitoring of air quality in terms of the Air Quality Management Plan.